computerserf/nand2tetris/README.md

 ### Project 2: Boolean Arithmetic ###

-Proceeding forward, this project enails building circuits capable of doing basic 2's complement arithmetic, such as an adder.
+Proceeding forward, this project enails building circuits capable of doing basic 2's complement arithmetic, such as an adder or ALU.

 ### Project 3: Sequential Logic ###

-Using data flip-flops as a primitive, this project require building sequential circuits such as registers and memory.
+Using data flip-flops as a primitive, this project requires building sequential circuits such as, registers and memory.
 The simulator simulates a clock.

 ### Project 4: Machine Language ###

 Hitherto, every project was digital design.
 This project is a preview of writing assembly language programs to motivate the architecture of the computer.
 Introduced here are the Hack assembler and the CPU simulator.

+### Project 5: Computer Architecture ###

+This capstone hardeware project consisted of putting together all the circuits to build the Hack computer, consisting of RAM, ROM and CPU.
+I/O is memory mapped.

 ### Other projects ###